 SiteGround’s pricing page: the big and visible price is only for the first year

-- GoGeek for $34.95 a month: Same as the previous plans, priority support and Git repository pre-installed.
+- GoGeek for $39.99 a month: Same as the previous plans, priority support and Git repository pre-installed.
+40 GB of storage and unlimited sites allowed.

 These are the prices for the Bluehost shared hosting: